rstyczynski/OCI_notes/security/sss.md

 rm -rf sss/*
 rmdir sss
 ```

+# Conclusion
+Shamir’s Secret Sharing scheme offers a robust solution for managing highly privileged passwords in cloud environments, where security is paramount.
+The accessibility of cloud systems through APIs introduces significant security challenges, making strong passwords and Multi-Factor Authentication (MFA) essential.
+However, single-person control remains a risk, similar to having a nuclear button’s code.
+Shamir’s scheme mitigates this by splitting a master password among multiple trusted individuals, ensuring that a subset can reconstruct it, thereby reducing the risk of unauthorized access and single points of failure.

+This approach enhances security by distributing the responsibility and making unauthorized access significantly more challenging.
+Adoption of this scheme should be endorsed by governance and security officers, emphasizing proper procedures and training to build awareness of its importance.

 # Implementation notes
 1. Operation should be performed on encrypted ramdisk, created before use and destroyed after